20th anniversary Sbarro bombing

 Radical Islamist terrorism has been suckling at the teat of the appeasers who run most of the western world.
 The governments that believe murderous terror organizations can have a separation between their military and political wings.
 The leaders who deal with terrorist funding countries such as Iran and back terrorist-supporting organizations like the Palestinian Authority. and the United Nations who appeases terrorists and spews hatred toward the Jewish State.

 Thanks to decades of appeasement, the radical Islamist world learned that terrorism is a legitimate means of political expression.
-That same appeasement directly led to 9/11/01, al Qaeda, ISIS, and every other Islamic terror organization in the world today.
+That same appeasement directly led to 9/11/01, al Qaeda, ISIS, and every other Islamist terror organization today.

-The Sbarro bombing was not the first of these horrible murders, nor was it the deadliest.
+The Sbarro bombing was not the first of these horrible murders, nor the deadliest.
 A little over a month later, another terrorist attack, this time in the United States, captured the world’s attention and drove the United States to become actively involved in the war against terror.
-After 9/11, for the first time in its history, a US president treated a terror attack in Israel the same as any other act of war against civil society (at least until the Republicans lost Congress in 2006).
+After 9/11, for the first time in its history, a US president treated a terror attack in Israel the same as any other act of war against civil society; of course, politics didn’t allow that attitude to last long.

 The supposedly moderate Palestinian Authority (PA), run by President Abbas and his Fatah Party, takes some of the aid money from western nations and uses it to pay blood money to terrorists and their families.
 Palestinian Media Watch has been tracking those payments and reports that through July 2021, the Sbarro terrorists and their families have received almost $1.2 million.

 In 2018, The Taylor Force Act was passed by both houses of Congress and signed by President Trump.
 The act stops American economic aid to the Palestinian Authority until the PA ceases paying blood money to individuals and their families who commit acts of terrorism.
-Ignoring the Taylor Force Act, which was passed by Congress when Trump was President, Biden is giving the Palestinian Authority $75 million in aid.
-Or, to put it another way, Biden has renewed the terrorist appeasement that helped produce the Sbarro Bombing, the September 11th attacks, and other radical Islamist terrorism throughout the world.
+Ignoring the Taylor Force Act, passed by Congress when Trump was President, In his first year as president, Biden gave the Palestinian Authority $75 million in aid.
+Or, to put it another way, Biden has renewed the terrorist appeasement that helped produce the Sbarro Bombing, the September 11th attacks, and other radical terrorism worldwide.

 20th anniversary Sbarro bombing